Justice League x RWBY: Super Heroes & Huntsmen: Part Two

 After returning to the Hall of Justice and putting their clues together, the heroes learn that Kilg%re's mysterious ally is Doctor Arthur Watts, an agent of Salem who created a digital copy of his own consciousness as a contingency plan which escaped to the Earth with Kilg%re after the Fall of Atlas.
-During their break to prepare for the upcoming fight, Yang helps Flash come to terms with his trauma of being possessed by Kilg%re.
-After training together, Superman helps Ruby realize that if she wants to carry on the legacy of her deceased idols (like her mother Summer Rose), she should fight for their ideals not die for them.
+The heroes then train together.
 While preparing the antidote, Weiss discusses her identity crisis with Batman after the loss of her home.
 Cyborg and Vixen receive a call for help from Kilg%re while trying to discover the Grimm's power source.
 When discussing whether to trust him or not, tension reaches its peak when Yang expresses her concern for Ruby's well-being due to her reckless behavior, but the latter ensures her that she will be fine, deciding in the end to go along with Kilg%re and recruit Weather Wizard, Mirror Master and Killer Croc if it was a trap.

 The Justice League and Team RWBY meet with Kilg%re, who indeed along with Watts was planning a trap.
-With the help of the aforementioned rogues, the heroes lure the duo into cyber space who try to manipulate it to their advantage, with Kilg%re possessing Wonder Woman and Yang, Flash absorbs him from the latter in order to keep him under control but Lantern's attempt to help results in her possession.
+Aided by the aforementioned rogues, the heroes lure the duo into cyber space who try to manipulate it to their advantage, with Kilg%re possessing Wonder Woman and Yang, Flash absorbs him from the latter to keep him under control but Lantern's attempt to help results in her possession.
 While fighting, Ruby is injured but refuses Yang's demand to leave the battle.
-She implores her half-sister to cease her overprotectiveness and trust her as a Huntress and they reconcile.
-While by using Dust Cyborg tries to find a way to fix the situation, team RWBY corners Watts who reveals his own ambitions and deceptions, like trapping Kilg%re in the simulation so he would kill team RWBY and Justice League for him.
+She implores Yang to cease her overprotectiveness and trust her as a Huntress and they reconcile.
+While by using Dust, Cyborg tries to find a way to fix the situation.
+Team RWBY corners Watts who reveals his own ambitions and deceptions, like trapping Kilg%re in the simulation so he would kill team RWBY and the Justice League for him.
 Realizing this, Kilg%re possesses Watts and the two start to bicker.
 Seizing the opportunity, the heroes defeat their enemies and trap them in a virtual prison, ending the Grimm's rampage in the real world.
-With the incident resolved, team RWBY bids farewell to Justice League and return to their own world while the latter are called to another mission.
+With the incident resolved, team RWBY bids farewell to the Justice League and return to their own world.